 I’ll admit, I like a lot of what Apple offers in the way of mobile products.
 That said, I think other mobile platforms are really starting to mature with both Windows and Android offering some pretty compelling experiences.
 Personal preferences aside, the fact that our initial native mobile app is on iOS is completely coincidental.
 The choice to develop first for iOS was based on mobile market share and speed to market.
 Android is a pretty close second on our mobile development priority list and, given our connections to Microsoft, we would obviously love to be on Windows Mobile as well.
 As for the product itself, I’m very happy with what we are able to create with PM Central Mobile.
 It is a companion app for users of Project Management Central that offers a rich, native mobile experience.
 Since smartphone users can already access Web pages, we wanted to bring something different to the table, so we created a new user experience with some features you won’t see in Project Management Central.
 The whole app revolves around getting the end-user access to the things they need to see and update when they are on the go and presenting that content in a clean, intuitive interface.
 We’ve got some exciting things planned for this app, as well as some new mobile offerings coming in 2014.

 Workflow Conductor is your signature product and, as always, the past year has brought a couple of major product milestones in the form of its debut on SharePoint 2013 (with version 3.0), and the bursting-with-new-features version 3.5, which was recently released for SharePoint 2010.
-It’s very early in the case of 3.5, but which features have been welcomed most gratefully so far from customers on each platform?
+It’s very early in the case of 3.5, but which features have been welcomed most gratefully so far by customers on each platform?
 Do you have any personal favorites?

 When might users expect to see version 3.5 of Workflow Conductor for SharePoint 2013 arrive in the Bamboo store?